FreeRADIUS/wiki.freeradius.org/version4/Home.md

 build system can automatically determine which file goes where.
 The main `conf` or `raddb` directory is thus empty, and people only ever see configurations for modules which they have installed.

+## Other changes

+[xlat](version4/xlat) needs to be updated to integrate with the unlang interpreter, and to be async.

+[paircompare](version4/paircompare) should probably go away.

+Templates and maps need to be async.
+All callers of them need to be updated to be async.
+See [paircompare](version4/paircompare) for suggestions on how this can be done.

+[sql](version4/sql) needs to be async.

+"Read clients" needs to be moved from [sql](version4/sql), and into a [clients](version4/clients) virtual server.

+[clients](version4/clients) need to be in a virtual server.
+The `dynamic_clients` needs to be renamed to `clients`.
+The `clients.conf` file needs to in an `rlm_client` module.

+The [tls](version4/tls) needs to be it's own virtual server.